 1. What Does CBD Stand For?

 CBD is a shorter, easier way of saying ‘cannabidiol’, which likely brings you to your next question: ‘what is cannabidiol?’
-Put simply, it’s a chemical compound produced by the Cannabis sativa plant, which is the most common of all the cannabis plants.
+Put simply, it’s a chemical compound produced by the hemp plant, and one of over 100 chemical plant compounds that can be found in hemp.

 This natural substance is something of a secret weapon in the wellness world, with the ability to interact with your body’s built-in endocannabinoid system.
-This is how CBD helps to promote homeostasis – the sense of internal balance that all of us strive for.
+This interaction with your body is how CBD is thought to promote homeostasis – the sense of internal balance that all of us strive for.

 2. What's the Difference Between CBD and THC?

-When people hear about cannabis, they often assume it’s going to make them feel ‘high’, but this is only true when THC (tetrahydrocannabinol) is involved.
+When people hear about a compound derived from hemp, some can mistakenly assume it’s going to make them feel ‘high’, but this is only true when THC (tetrahydrocannabinol) is involved.
 THC is responsible for the psychoactive states associated with taking cannabis, but Cannaray’s CBD is entirely THC-free – meaning our products are all non-psychoactive.

 3. What Does Hemp Have to Do with CBD?